U.S. Secretary of Transportation

 Secretary Chao has a distinguished career in the public, private, and nonprofit sectors.
 An immigrant who arrived in America at the age of eight speaking no English, she received her citizenship at the age of 19.
 Her experience transitioning to a new country has motivated her to devote most of her professional life to ensuring that everyone has the opportunity to build better lives for themselves and their families.

-Prior to that, Secretary Chao was President and Chief Executive Officer of United Way of America, where she restored public trust and confidence in one of America’s premier institutions of private charitable giving, after it had been tarnished by financial mismanagement and abuse.
-In addition, she served as Director of the Peace Corps, where she established the first programs in the Baltic nations and the newly independent states of the former Soviet Union.
+Prior to the Department of Labor, Secretary Chao was President and Chief Executive Officer of United Way of America, where she restored public trust and confidence in one of America’s premier institutions of private charitable giving, after it had been tarnished by financial mismanagement and abuse.
+Secretary Chao also served as Director of the Peace Corps, where she established the first programs in the Baltic nations and the newly independent states of the former Soviet Union.

 Secretary Chao earned her MBA from the Harvard Business School and an economics degree from Mount Holyoke College.
 Honored for her extensive record of accomplishments and public service, she is the recipient of 36 honorary doctorate degrees.